The Spirit of Queensland: Cairns to Brisbane Train [REVIEW]

 The Galley car, which is open 24 hours, can also be accessed by people in the Railbed section if extra snacks or drinks are required.

-It was quite a comfortable and cozy bed.
+It was quite a comfortable bed, cozy even!
 The flat beds are 515mm wide and 1900mm long for the window seat or 1700mm for the aisle seat.
 The aisle bed is shorter to allow the person on the window side to get out of bed without having to climb over the person on the aisle side.

-The showers and toilets are located at either end of each carriage.
+The showers and toilets are at either end of each carriage.
 They were quite spacious and reasonably clean.
-Towels are provided.
+Towels are provided too which was appreciated.

 Things to do and see on the train ride